tobiasgrubenmann/set09121/lectures/lecture3.md

 # Try Describing a Game Using the Formal Elements

-- After class, try and describe a game (board, video, or social) using the vocabulary of formal elements.
+- After the class, try and describe a game (board, video, or social) using the vocabulary of formal elements.
 - Try to go into some real depth: it will help you understand games more.
 - Think about the formal elements whenever you play a game.
 Try and pick apart the individual elements of the game to get a better understanding of how it is put together.